 Follow the steps below to shoot panoramas.
-During shooting, the camera focuses using auto-area AF; face detection (\$\subset\$ 28) is not available.
-Exposure compensation can be used, but the built-in flash will not fire
+During shooting, the camera focuses using auto-area AF; face detection (\$\square\$ 34) is not available.
+Exposure compensation can be used, but the built-in flash and optional flash units will not fire.